hiAndrewQuinn/vagrant-debian-dnsmasq-apt/README.md

 tsocks show # you should something like "LD_PRELOAD="libtsocks.so""

-curl http://1.1.1.1 # should give some HTML, rather than nothing
+curl http://1.1.1.1 # should give some HTML, rather than nothing curl http://5.9.243.187 # alternative if 1.1.1.1 is acting weird, leads to wttr.in
 ```

+TODO: Compile tsocks and turn on DNS forcing ourselves!

 ## What did we learn, kids?